This post may contain affiliate links, which help keep this content free. (Full disclosure)

-- To store: Store any leftover chicken kabobs in the refrigerator for 3-4 days.
+- Store: Keep any leftover chicken kabobs in the refrigerator for 3-4 days.

-- To meal prep: To make the kabobs for meal prep, simply cook and grill and store in the refrigerator.
+- Meal prep: To make the kabobs for meal prep, simply cook and grill and store in the refrigerator.
 I like to place lunch-sized portions of the chicken and vegetables over cauliflower rice, in separate containers.

-- To reheat: Reheat the chicken kabobs on the grill again, in a 350 degree F oven, or if you must, gently in the microwave.
+- Reheat: Reheat the chicken kabobs on the grill again, in a 350 degree F oven, or if you must, gently in the microwave.

-- To freeze: It’s not recommended to freeze raw kabobs with marinade, because the chicken will end up mushy.
+- Freeze: It’s not recommended to freeze raw kabobs with marinade, because the chicken will end up mushy.
 But for cooked chicken and vegetables, you can freeze them for 2-3 months.
 Keep in mind that the veggie texture won’t be quite as good as fresh.

 What To Serve With Chicken Kabobs